fawkesjs/fawkesjs/doc/readme.md

 - src/config/config.{env}.ts: this is place for main config to overwrite for specific environment
 - src/config/datasource.ts: this is place for datasource config, `db` is the main database to use
 - src/config/datasource.{env}.ts: this is place for datasource config to overwrite for specific environment
+- src/config/swagger.ts: this is place for swagger config
+- src/config/swagger.{env}.ts: this is place for swagger config to overwrite for specific environment
 - src/controller/: this is place for controller (which should not have business logic)
 - src/middleware/index.ts: `preCtrls` will be the middleware to use between the app routing and the main controller, sequence is important here
 - src/model/: this is where your model should be at